-The U.S. Department of Education reports that the United States ranks 25th in the world in early education enrollment for children.
-Statistics reveal that fewer than three in ten 4-year-olds are enrolled in a high-quality preschool program.
-Multiple studies document that children who have rich early-learning experiences are better prepared to thrive in kindergarten and beyond.‡
+The U.S. Department of Education reports that the United States ranks as one of the lowest in the world in early education enrollment for children.
+Statistics reveal that only 67% of 3-to-5-year-olds in the U.S. are enrolled in a high-quality preschool program.‡ Multiple studies document that children who have rich early-learning experiences are better prepared to thrive in kindergarten and beyond.§

 As states become increasingly responsible for early childhood education, the credentials required to teach will become more rigorous, creating a demand for educators with an early childhood education master’s degree.
 These graduate-trained professionals will be skilled to interpret policy and secure funding for early childhood programs.